 What is the Purpose of Valsartan

-Valsartan is an angiotensin-II-receptor antagonist used to treat hypertension (high blood pressure), recent heart attacks, and heart failure.
+Valsartan is an angiotensin II receptor blocker (ARB) used to treat hypertension (high blood pressure), recent heart attacks, and heart failure.
 The medication is usually available in tablets containing valsartan 40 mg, 80 mg, 160 mg, or 320 mg.

 Valsartan should be discontinued upon pregnancy as it can result in fetal toxicity, and cause injury and death to the developing fetus.